 Thanks for the information.
 I don’t know too much about investment portfolios but it’s always nice to learn new things.

-Annuities are a great choice as there are different types to choose from and they come with options. they’ve proven to be a save investment through a recession, but don’t let that be your deciding factor. each person has different needs so each person should do their homework and find something that best suits them.
+Annuities are a great choice as there are different types to choose from and they come with options. they’ve proven to be a safe investment through a recession, but don’t let that be your deciding factor.
+Each person has different needs so each person should do their homework and find something that best suits them.